 During the initial phases of the COVID-19 pandemic, the Federal Motor Carrier Safety Administration (FMCSA) relaxed hours of service rules to ensure an uninterrupted supply of goods during the crisis.
 This led some in the trucking industry to suggest that the waiver meant that rules weren't necessary in the first place.
 Their thinking went, "If...

-I've spent a good portion of my 31-year career pushing back against the myth that a police crash report is the final word on any collision.
+I've spent a good portion of my decades-long career pushing back against the myth that a police crash report is the final word on any collision.
 The most obvious reason not to place too much faith in police reports is that they don't conclusively establish fault for a crash.
 In other words, everyone is free...

 New data bombards us, regardless of what we do.
 Given what I do for a living, I see a constant stream of truck accident data and studies.
 While I read, digest, and comment on this data, federal regulators make new laws based on the same studies, and responsible trucking companies use them to devise new...